THE RIGHT CROSS TO TAKE UP DAILY (Part 2)

 Jesus Christ came into the world with a mindset to serve and not to be served, and to give His life as a sacrifice for our sins.

-That is why Jesus said to His disciples, “And whoever desires to be first among you, let him be your slave– “just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
+Jesus said to His disciples, “And whoever desires to be first among you, let him be your slave– “just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
 (Matt.
 20:27-28 NKJV).

 You cannot be a disciple of Christ without having the same mindset or mental attitude that Christ possessed.